davidagold/redesmyn/README.md

 ### Scheduling `Cache` entry refreshes

 Modeled distributions may change over time, hence it is common to periodically retrain and redeploy models.
-You can configure your model `Cache` to periodically refresh model entries according either to a cron schedule or time interval, thereby ensuring that deployed models are current:
+You can configure your model `Cache` to periodically refresh model entries according to either a cron schedule or a time interval, thereby ensuring that deployed models are current:

 ```python
 # This endpoint refreshes its model cache entries every day at midnight